ipld/ipld/specs/transport/trustless-pathing/fixtures/unixfs_20m_variety.md

 ## Test Cases

-### Small file in directory
+### Small file in a directory

-Same result regardless of scope.
+A single-block file in the root of the UnixFS DAG, which is a single-block directory.
+As a single-block file, the same execution is expected regardless of scope.

 #### all